fbpx

 • If you have a personal website that features your work as a brand ambassador, demo reels, or anything else related to your work in the experiential marketing industry, please include that.

-• You may include your LinkedIn profile link or Instagram handle if you showcase your work on either platform.
+• You may include your relevant social links such as your LinkedIn profile, Instagram and/or TikTok usernames if you showcase your work on these platforms.

 Professional Summary